Kerry loves to write about gardening, nutrition, sustainability, and entertainment.

 The Natural Way to Relieve Painful Periods

 Back when doctors were still patting us on the head and telling us our cramps were imaginary, women were sharing tips and tricks with each other about how to relieve the pain.
-Some of these were ridiculous, but a lot of them really worked and I'm going to share some of the best and most effective treatments.
+Some of these were ridiculous, but a lot of them really worked, and I'm going to share some of the best and most effective treatments.

-Ibuprofen: The Only Drug I'm Going to Recommend
+Ibuprofen: The Only Drug I Recommend

 For most women, Ibuprofen is the most effective over-the-counter drug to relieve menstrual pain.
-It will reduce pain for most women, and make it disappear entirely for some.
+It will reduce pain for most women and make it disappear entirely for some.
 The trick is to start taking it at the first sign of pain, possibly even before your period starts.
 The longer you wait, the less good it will do.
 In fact, when I waited too long to take it, I almost always just threw it back up again immediately, so it did not help whatsoever.

 Heat: A Good Way to Start

 Hot baths and heat pads are some of the oldest tricks in the book for relieving menstrual pain.
 They really work, too, but they give the most relief for relatively mild pain.
 Heat will help relieve more severe pain but is unlikely to get rid of it entirely.